 The main open-plan workshop is focused on machining research, housing an array of state-of-the-art machining centres and other manufacturing equipment – see the research group pages for more detail.
 The workshop is designed to allow partner companies to develop and trial new technologies and processes before introducing them to their own factories.

 The AMRC Composite Centre is based in an 1800 sq m extension to the original Factory of the Future, housing a general workshop and a controlled environment including high-spec clean rooms.

 The Factory of the Future was designed by Bond Bryan Architects to high BREEAM environmental quality standards.
 The building is designed to make maximum use of natural lighting, heating and ventilation, and features significant renewable energy capabilities including ground source heat pumps and wind turbines.

 The AMRC Design Prototyping and Testing Centre is a radical expansion of the original AMRC building, which opened in 2004 as the anchor tenant of the Advanced Manufacturing Park.

-Factory 2050 will be the UK’s first fully reconfigurable assembly and component manufacturing facility for collaborative research, capable of rapidly switching production between different high-value components and one-off parts.
+The AMRC Factory 2050 is the UK’s first fully reconfigurable assembly and component manufacturing facility for collaborative research, capable of rapidly switching production between different high-value components and one-off parts.

-The AMRC held an international conference about Factory 2050 on the 25th – 26th March.
+The AMRC held an international conference about Factory 2050 on the 25th – 26th March in 2015.
 The Factory 2050 conference focused on the technologies and systems which will feature in Factory 2050 .
 The programme included presentations from academics and industrial end users, exhibitions and demonstrations, as well as networking opportunities.